-No other staff members, such as the kitchen staff or cleaning staff, can be required to provide intimate care.

-All staff at the school who carry out intimate care will have been subject to an enhanced Disclosure and Barring Service (DBS) with a barred list check before appointment, as well as other checks on their employment history.
+No other staff members can be required to provide intimate care.
+All staff at the school who carry out intimate care will have been subject to an enhanced Disclosure and Barring Service (DBS) with a barred list check, due to them being in regulated activity, before appointment, as well as other checks on their employment history.